 The price is for ONE bell.
 The photograph of the bells together is to show the size differences between them.
 Made in Gujerat, India.

 Change the water every 2-3 days and utilize flower food.
 Trim the bottom of the stems at least once per week.
 Keep out of direct sunlight.
-For an even longer life, you can the arrangement in your refrigerator at night.
+For an even longer life, you can place the arrangement in your refrigerator at night.